-- A. To be certified, all candidates must complete the Lobby Corps application, be in good standing with the University and maintain a minimum of 2.0 GPA. - B. All students on the Legislative Affairs & Advocacy Committee must be certified Lobby Corps member by attending at least one (1) Lobby Corps Clinic.
+- A. To be certified, all candidates must complete the Lobby Corps application, be in good academic standing with the University and maintain a minimum of 2.0 GPA.
+Must maintain a minimum of 2.5 GPA - B. All students on the Legislative Affairs & Advocacy Committee must be certified Lobby Corps member by attending at least one (1) Lobby Corps Clinic.